Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Explore health content from A to Z.

 I need information about...

 High blood pressure is twice as likely to strike a person with diabetes than a person without diabetes.
-Left untreated, high blood pressure can lead to heart disease and stroke.
+Left untreated, high blood pressure can lead to heart disease, kidney disease, and stroke.
 In fact, a person with diabetes and high blood pressure is 4 times as likely to develop heart disease than someone who does not have either of the conditions.
-About two-thirds of adults with diabetes have blood pressure greater than 130/80 mm Hg or use prescription medications for hypertension.
+About two-thirds of adults with diabetes have blood pressure greater than 130/80 mm Hg or use prescription medicines for hypertension.

 Two numbers are used to measure blood pressure.
 The number on the top, the systolic pressure, refers to the pressure inside the artery when the heart contracts and is pumping the blood through the body.
 The number on the bottom, the diastolic pressure, refers to the pressure inside the artery when the heart is at rest and is filling with blood.
 Both the systolic and diastolic pressures are recorded as "mm Hg" (millimeters of mercury).

 According to the National Heart, Lung, and Blood Institute of the National Institutes of Health, high blood pressure for adults is defined as:

 140 mm Hg or greater systolic pressureand

 120 mm Hg – 139 mm Hg systolic pressureand

 80 mm Hg – 89 mm Hg diastolic pressure

 NHLBI guidelines define normal blood pressure as follows: